GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt figure** *prefix* [*formats*] [*options*] [ |SYN_OPT-V| ]

-The figure command tells GMT the name and format(s) to use for the current plot.
+A GMT modern session can make any number of illustrations.
+In this situation, the figure command tells GMT the name and format(s) to use for the current plot.
-It must be issued before you start plotting to the current figure, and each new call terminates the previous figure and changes focus to the next one.
+It must be issued before you start plotting to the current figure, and each new call terminates the previous figure and changes focus to the next figure.
 In addition to *prefix* and *formats*, you can supply a comma-separated series of :doc:`psconvert` options that should override the default settings provided via :ref:`PS_CONVERT <PS_CONVERT>`.
 The only other available option controls verbosity.